You Oughta Know: Legacy

+A re-arranged version of the song also appeared in Jagged Little Pill, a 2020 jukebox musical based around music by Morissette.
+Composer Tom Kitt noted that it was particularly difficult to adapt "You Oughta Know", questioning how they could "take something that already is a ball of fire and truth and emotion" and still have it "stake its own claim in the musical".

 Cover versions

-Since the song's initial release, it has been covered by numerous artists.
-American musician and parodist "Weird Al" Yankovic utilized a portion of this song for The Alternative Polka, which appeared on his album Bad Hair Day, released the year after the song was released.
-Richard Cheese and Lounge Against the Machine covered the song in a comedic lounge music style on their 2005 album Aperitif for Destruction.

 Britney Spears performed the song during her 2009 The Circus Starring Britney Spears tour.
 Mike Bruno of Entertainment Weekly wrote, "she rocked it.
 What better way to silence the critics than to step up to the mic, say to hell with it all, and spew some of that bile.
 Hot, confident Britney, live vocals, a dash of rebellion…" After a number of Jonathan Coulton's fans compared Morissette's cover of "My Humps" to his cover of "Baby Got Back", he covered "You Oughta Know" himself.

 The song was sampled by American R&B singer Beyoncé during her 2009 I Am...
-World Tour, her I Am… Yours residency in Las Vegas, as well as at the 2010 Grammys and the Glastonbury Festival 2011.
+World Tour, her I Am...
+Yours residency in Las Vegas, as well as at the 2010 Grammys and her historic headlining Glastonbury Festival Performance.